adamparkosidis/astronomical-object-recognition-Pytorch-LR/README.md

-# A Pytorch logististic regression model to predict whether an observed object is a star, galaxy, or quasar.
+# A single layer perceptron using logististic regression to classify observed astronomical objects into: star, galaxy, or quasar.

 ## The Data